HongQuan78/project-orderfood/README.md

-## Project: Online Food Ordering System for Restaurant Staff
+## Project: Food Ordering System for Restaurant Staff
-This project is an online food ordering system designed for restaurant staff to manage orders made by customers who dine in at the restaurant.
-The system allows staff to take and process orders, assign tables to customers, process payments, and manage employee accounts.
-Customers do not have access to the system; the system is intended for use only by restaurant staff.
+This project is a direct food ordering system designed for restaurant staff to serve customers who dine in at the restaurant.
+The system allows staff to take orders, assign tables to customers, and process payments.
+Customers do not have access to the system; it is intended for use only by restaurant staff.

 ### Prerequisites
 + Java 8 or higher